Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/35-restore-system-state-data.md

 * Configuration of system-dependent Microsoft applications, such as Certificate Services, Active Directory, and Internet Information Services \(IIS\)

-A system state backup can protect you from configuration-dependent system faults \(such as BSOD errors\) and file or system registry corruption.
-Such backups are small in size and are quick to process.
+A system state backup can protect you from configuration-dependent system faults and file or system registry corruption.

 > When restoring a system state, you cannot restore only some part of it because system state is always stored as a single object.